Victoria bid for the 2026 Commonwealth Games: Cancellation

-On 18 July 2023, Victorian Premier Daniel Andrews and Deputy Premier Jacinta Allan announced the state government intended to cancel the 2026 Victorian Games.
-Fifteen months after agreeing to host the Games, the Premier said the cost had escalated to an estimated $6–7 billion, double the estimated benefits, and the government could not justify the expense.
+On 18 July 2023, the state government of Victoria announced its intended to cancel the hosting of 2026 Victorian Games.
+Fifteen months after agreeing to host the Games, Premier Daniel Andrews said the cost had escalated to an estimated $6–7 billion, double the estimated benefits, and the government could not justify the expense.
 The state said it would terminate its host agreement with the Commonwealth Games Federation and seek a settlement of the contract.

 The Premier said the state would redirect $2 billion in funding allocated to the Games to a regional development package of sporting infrastructure and housing, including $1 billion for 1,300 regional affordable and social housing units.
 It also committed to delivering all of the permanent sporting facility upgrades planned as part of the Victorian Games.
 The Premier told media: "What's become clear is that the cost of hosting these Games in 2026 is not the $2.6 billion which was budgeted and allocated.
 I will not take money out of hospitals and schools to host an event that is three times the cost estimated and budgeted for last year."

 Australian athletes and representatives of regional Victoria expressed disappointment at the decision.
 The Commonwealth Games Federation blamed decisions taken by the Victorian government for the cost overruns and the head of the Commonwealth Games Australia described the estimated $6–7 billion figure as an exaggeration.
 The Andrews government had already allocated $2.6 billion to the Games in its 2022 budget and was seeking a 50–50 funding commitment from the Federal Government, but had not received any funding commitment.

 Following the announcement, all Australian state and territory leaders ruled out hosting the Games due to the expected costs and short timeframe.
 The South Australian government said it had previously examined hosting the Games in Adelaide, but concluded it would cost $3.5 billion with only $1.2 billion in benefits.

 After it was announced that other states in Australia ruled out hosting, other countries explored the possibility of hosting the games.